 Injection Molded Flooring: A floor surfacing material made by driving or forcing a polymeric compound into a mold.

-Inlaid Sheet Flooring: A floor surfacing material in which the decorative pattern or design is formed by colored areas set in to the surface.
+Inlaid Sheet Flooring: A floor surfacing material in which the decorative pattern or design is formed by colored areas set into the surface.
 The design so formed may or may not extend through to a backing.

-Inner Core: Consisting of a foam and vinyl wear layer, the inner core provides durability, foam insulation winnipeg
+Inner Core: Consisting of a foam and vinyl wear layer, the inner core provides durability,

 Installation Level: Refers to grade levels of the installation site.